Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clue set is well-constructed.
-The informed clues are specific enough to identify the correct answer, the misinformed clues introduce enough ambiguity, and the fake clues effectively misdirect.
-The overall balance of the clues results in a good level of difficulty.
+The clues are well-crafted and effectively fulfill their respective purposes.
+The informed clues are specific enough to guide the player toward the correct answer, the misinformed clues introduce productive doubt, and the fake clues provide effective misdirection.
+The length compliance is perfect.

 ---